linuxthor/chef-snif/README.md

 Snif can be used to help Chef perform complex actions in a reduced timeframe.

-With Snif Chef can perform actions by itself that might ordinarily require an external helper to be called.
+With snif Chef can perform actions by itself that might ordinarily require an external helper to be called.

-Disclaimer:
+!!Disclaimer!!

-This is purely proof of concept code at this stage, little more than a hack!
+This is purely proof of concept code, little more than a hack!
 Further work is required to extend this into something useful!

 Instructions:

-1) Build the shared object file under native/ using the provided shell script.
+- Build the shared object file under native/ using the provided shell script.
-2) Profit!
+- Profit!
 (Tested using chef-solo so far)